 Many things can influence a person’s behavior and lead to aggression.
-In CPI training, we use the term Precipitating Factors to describe possible reasons why verbal aggression, physical aggression, and “difficult” behaviors occur.
+In CPI training, we use the term Precipitating Factors to describe possible causes for aggressive behavior—whether this “difficult” behavior presents itself verbally or physically.

 Examples of Precipitating Factors